 Modernist architect Gene Zema designed a dental clinic and some private homes in Wedgwood.
-The Rice Clinic (named for the dentist who owned it) built in 1961 at 6850 35th Ave NE (southeast corner of NE 70th Street.)
+The Rice Clinic (named for the dentist who owned it) was built in 1961 at 6850 35th Ave NE (southeast corner of NE 70th Street.)
 The medical-offices building shows the modernist architectural use of volumetric forms: boxes which seem to float in space.
 Zema achieved this by elevating the clinic entries so that the foundation of the building is not perceived when approaching.

-In private homes designed by Gene Zema in Wedgwood in 1954, the influence of Japanese roof lines and entryways can be seen.
+In private homes designed by Gene Zema in Wedgwood in 1954, the influence of Japanese roof lines, landscaping and entryways can be seen.
 The roof definition, because it is a single slope and not steeply pitched, has more horizontal flow to it and lines of different segments of the roof may be asymmetrical.
 A courtyard rock garden entry with plantings references Japanese homes.

 On one of his 1954 houses in Wedgwood, located on 45th Ave NE, Zema experimented with the dormer-style addition of an upper level, meant to give a private floor as a master bedroom or a suite area almost like a separate apartment.
 Zema used this dormer/partial second floor on later designs in other neighborhoods as well.
 The house appears as several volumetric forms (boxes) stacked up at asymmetrical angles.